Introduction to optimization methods for training SciML models: Solving the optimization problem

-Assuming that $f$ is regular enough, in order to build search directions, most optimization methods employ the derivatives of $f$, i.e., the \textit{gradient} $\nabla f(x)$ and the \textit{Hessian} $H(x)\in\mathbb{R}^{n\times n}$.
-Based on the information they use, optimization methods are classically divided into three large classes: \begin{enumerate} \item \textit{First-order methods}: These methods use only gradient information.
+Based on the information the preconditioner $M_k^{-1}$ uses, optimization methods are classically divided into three large classes: \begin{enumerate} \item \emph{First-order methods}: These methods use only gradient information.
 As a consequence, their iteration cost is low, but they may require many iterations to converge.
-The most notable example is the gradient descent (GD) method, whose iterates are defined as follows:
+The canonical example is the gradient descent (GD) method, whose iterates are defined as follows: